-Portraying decision makers as mindless consumers does them a disservice and fails to drive a cultural change in evidence use writes Kirsty Newman, Head of the Evidence into Action Team at the UK Department of International Development.
-Effective demand is shaped by capacity, incentives and systems and, argues Newman, by focusing on these three factors suppliers of evidence can influence how their evidence is understood and used.
+Portraying decision makers as mindless consumers does them a disservice and fails to drive a cultural change in evidence use writes Kirsty Newman, cheap Head of the Evidence into Action Team at the UK Department of International Development.
+Effective demand is shaped by capacity, generic incentives and systems and, argues Newman, by focusing on these three factors suppliers of evidence can influence how their evidence is understood and used.

 It is a real pleasure to write a blog for the Alliance for Useful Evidence.
 I mean, I feel as if I am amongst friends here – an entire network of fellow evidence-geeks.
 But while it is comforting to find myself somewhere that I can unabashedly share my love of forest plots and Bayesian statistics, there is a risk of expending effort preaching to the choir.

 Suppliers of evidence, forget demand at your peril

 The issue is that we are all suppliers of evidence.
 We love to commission new research, analyse it and communicate it.
 But all our efforts will be for nothing if we don’t also manage to reach out and build demand* for what we have to offer.

 I think that an excessive focus on the supply, and a lack of consideration of demand, is a problem with many initiatives which aim to drive evidence-informed policy.
 They are often based on the assumption that if only research was more accessible and more beautifully packaged then decision makers would inevitably use it.
 But this interpretation rather dumbs down the role of decision makers; portraying them as mindless consumers who will be influenced by whoever has the glossiest policy brief.